NimaiMalle/loot-table-advanced/README.md

 ## Loot Table Entry

 - `ItemID` or `@TableID` : T extends string
-- `Min` : int - minimum quantity to produce
+- `Min` : number - minimum quantity to produce
-- `Max` : int - maximum quantity to produce
+- `Max` : number - maximum quantity to produce
-- `Step` : int - quantity will be in increments of this amount
+- `Step` : int - quantity will be in increments of this amount, or NaN for non-integer decimal values
 - `Group` : int - entries may be grouped (see crate_1 example below)
-- `Weight` : int.- the relative probability of for this entry
+- `Weight` : int - the relative probability of for this entry
+- `Transform` : function - optional transform

+The optional transform function takes a number between 0.0 and 1.0 and should usually return a value between 0.0 and 1.0 as well.
+This can be used to do things like apply an [easing function](https://www.npmjs.com/package/bezier-easing) to the random number used to pick the value between Min and Max.
+The transformed value is not validated, so user beware.
+If you return a value below zero or above one, then you will get an output outside of your specified Min or Max.

 # Stupid Simple Example